Visit the old peer review page.

 Investors and users will have plenty of time to react to tampering.
 One reaction would be to UASF to block any tampered 32-bytes from crossing the final finish line.
 This is much easier than the SegWit UASF, because it requires no software development, and no real-life coordination on actions and timing.
 If the UASF fails, and if the sidechain was objectively valuable, BTC’s total transaction fees and exchange rate should fall, punishing the very miners who instigated the tampering.

-In other words, if a particular sidechain is holding Bitcoin’s exchange rate down, we would HOPE that miners steal from it, and quickly!
+In other words, if a particular sidechain is holding Bitcoin’s exchange rate down, or supressing txns on a rival sidechain, then we would HOPE (perhaps counterintuitively) that miners steal from it, and quickly!
 In the same way that we would hope oncologists would assassinate our cancer cells; or that poorly-run businesses will fall apart and free up capital for better entrepreneurs.
+Best of all, the looming threat of sidechain failure acts as a deterrant – sidechain developers will want to work hard to present a quality, law-abiding product.

 Fourth, the very idea of “can” (in the phrase “miners can steal”) is a complete misrepresentation of how Bitcoin works.
 In a naive sense, miners can always steal BTC, whether it is on drivechains on the mainchain or even in LN-channels.
 This is because miners control the contents of The Blockchain absolutely.
-But the true question has always been: “will” miners steal.
-And, in answering it, we have always relied on theories about miners’ choices, motivations, and behavior.
-We then apply these theories to a given design – in vanilla Bitcoin, we observe that miners must make choices and pay their costs in advance, are next held hostage for a while, and are then ultimately paid out by the protocol in BTC.
+So the true question has always been: “will” miners steal.
+(See my Lisbon BoB talk for more.)

-Fifth, and most important, the argument only applies to BTC that users have deposited to a sidechain!
-Non-sidechain funds are completely unaffected by sidechains, of course.
+Fifth, and most important, the “miners-can-steal” argument only applies to BTC that users have deposited to a sidechain!
+Non-sidechain funds are completely unaffected by sidechains, of course!

-Consumer sovereignty is a basic principle of Bitcoin.
-Users are allowed to handle their funds however they like – to use unproven wallets, invest in dubious projects, and even to sell -or just straight-up destroy- their BTC.
-In particular, they can send BTC into LN-channels, despite the weaker security model.
+Consumer sovereignty is a core principle of Bitcoin.
+We all agree: users are allowed to handle their money however they like – they can use unproven wallets, invest in dubious projects, and even to sell their BTC (or straight-up destroy their BTC).
+In particular, we would all agree that they can send BTC into LN-channels, despite the weaker security model.
 This is because the LN has benefits that (as the user sees it) make up for its risks.
+We would also all agree that users have the right to sell their BTC and buy an Altcoin.
 It is exactly the same with Drivechain.

-Those who say otherwise have simply betrayed the liberty movement and the free software movement.
+Those who say otherwise, have simply betrayed the liberty movement and the free software movement.
+No one in Bitcoin should listen to what they have to say, about anything.

 Short Answer: No.